ET-777/Anime-Recommender-System/README.md

 Quick Overview
 ----------------------

-The original datasets consist of one anime dataset with information about the ahows, and a ratings dataset with ratings by users for multiple shows.
+The original datasets consist of one anime dataset with information about the shows, and a ratings dataset with ratings by users for multiple shows.
 The anime dataset is over 17k items and the ratings dataset is over 57 million items.
 I did not have enough RAM to process multiple 57 million dataframes, so I reduced it to 15 million.

 <p align="center">
 <br />